ebnibrahem/m5/README.md

 # M5
-PHP MVC Framework used design pattern and modern approaches of reused of code and DRY (dont repeat yourself).
+- PHP MVC Framework used design pattern and modern approaches of reused of code and DRY (dont repeat yourself).
+- Design By: Mohammed ibrahem.

 ## Installation